Texas Railroad History - Tower 18 (Joint Track) and Tower 60 (North Fort Worth)

 Right: The new town held its first municipal election in December, 1902 (Houston Post, December 7, 1902)

 State law allowed larger cities to annex nearby incorporated areas of limited population.
 The 1909 Fort Worth City Charter officially abolished North Fort Worth and took over its debts, but did not immediately incorporate the stockyards.
-In February, 1911, a new town, Niles City, incorporated the stockyards vicinity with 508 residents.
+In February, 1911, a new town, Niles City, incorporated the stockyards area with 508 residents.
 When a January, 1921 state law set a threshold of 2,000 residents for towns to be able to prevent annexation, Niles City quickly expanded its boundaries to reach that number.
 The Legislature responded six months later by raising the threshold to 5,000 residents, and Niles City soon met its demise, annexed by Fort Worth on August 1, 1923.

-Rail service to the packing plants and the stockyards created a complex web of tracks filled with switch engines plus main line freight and passenger trains heading into and out of downtown Fort Worth.
-To manage this tangle of connecting tracks and crossing diamonds, Tower 60 was commissioned by RCT on July 1, 1905.
+To manage the tangle of connecting tracks and crossing diamonds near the stockyards, Tower 60 was commissioned by RCT on July 1, 1905.
 The tower's location was identified as "North Fort Worth" and its electrical interlocking plant had 83 functions, a huge number indicative of the complexity of the track network.
 Among Texas interlocking plants, Tower 60's function count was exceeded only by the 122 functions in effect at Tower 55 in downtown Fort Worth.
-Tower 60 would fall to fourth place by the end of 1930, surpassed only by Tower 55, Tower 106 in Dallas and Tower 26 in Houston.
+Tower 60 would fall to fourth place by the end of 1930, surpassed by Tower 55, Tower 106 in Dallas and Tower 26 in Houston.
+Tower 60 was built by Santa Fe, which was also responsible for staffing.
+Santa Fe shared the recurring O&M expenses with the Cotton Belt, the FW&DC, the Rock Island and the Fort Worth Belt on a "weighted function" basis, i.e. the number of interlocking functions allocated to each individual railroad compared to the total number of functions in the plant.
+Since all five railroads had built through the area prior to 1901, RCT regulations required the capital expense for the tower and its interlocking plant to be shared equally by all five railroads.

 Fort Worth Record & Register, February 8, 1904